Medical Policy: 06.01.36

 The dosing regimen of radium Ra 223 dichloride (Xofigo®) is given at 4 week intervals for a total of 6 injections.
 It is administered by a slow intravenous injection over 1 minute.
 Adverse reactions from this therapy include a risk of bone marrow suppression and gastrointestinal symptoms including nausea, vomiting and diarrhea.
 To monitor for bone marrow suppression a hematologic evaluation of patients must be performed at baseline and prior to every dose of radium-223 (Xofigo®).
 According to the FDA approved label, before the first administration the absolute neutrophil count (ANC) should be ≥ 1.5 x 109/L, the platelet count ≥ 100 x 109/L and hemoglobin ≥10 g/dL.
 Before subsequent administrations, the ANC should be ≥ 1 x 109/L and the platelet count ≥ 50 x 109/L. If there is no recovery to these values within 6 to 8 weeks after the last administration of radium-223 (Xofigo®), despite receiving supportive care, further treatment with radium-223 (Xofigo®) should be discontinued.
 Additional FDA labeling includes the following: the safety and efficacy beyond 6 injections with radium-223 (Xofigo®) has not been studied; and the safety and efficacy of concomitant chemotherapy with radium-223 (Xofigo®) have not been established.
 Outside of a clinical trial, concomitant use with chemotherapy is not recommended due to the potential for additive myelosuppression.
 If chemotherapy, other systemic radioisotopes or hemibody external radiotherapy are administered during the treatment period, radium-223 (Xofigo®) should be discontinued.

-Currently, there are ongoing phase I/II clinical trials investigating the use of radium-223 for other indications to include breast cancer, osteosarcoma, lung cancer and in combination with docetaxel for the use in treatment of castration-resistant prostate cancer (CRPC) and bone metastases.
+Currently, there are ongoing studies investigating the use of radium-223 for other indications to include breast cancer, osteosarcoma, bone metastases in breast cancer, kidney cancer, lung cancer and paraganglioma and is also being studied in combination with docetaxel for the use in treatment of castration-resistant prostate cancer (CRPC) and bone metastases.
 Presently, there is insufficient published literature to demonstrate the safety and effectiveness of radium-223 when used for these indications.